astralarya/history/README.md

 View all commands containing the string `@host`
 > h -- @host

+View all commands run `/etc` recursively
+> h :/etc

+View all commands run in `/etc` only
+> h ::/etc

+View all commands run in the parent directory recursively
+> h :..

 Select from the most recent working directory locations
 > cd!

+Select from the most recent working directory locations running `vim`
+> cd! vim

+Select from the most recent working directory locations in `/etc`
+> cd! :/etc

 ## Options